Dzungthez/Simple-RAG/README.md

 **Environment**: Kaggle Notebook

-Demo: _I did import 4 papers related to "Contrastive Decoding" an tested the model with basic input questions._
+Demo: _I did import 4 papers related to "Contrastive Decoding" and tested the model with basic input questions._
 ![img.png](img.png)

-> I do recommend users to try to use Ollama instead of Groq and run on the local machine, in the sense that there would be more available models
+> I do recommend users try to use Ollama instead of Groq and run on the local machine, in the sense that there would be more available models

 Further development: Using chainlit to integrate UI